TommyScribble/icon-library/README.md

-# icon-library
+# React Icon Library
-A library of icons for InTouch apps
+A library of icons that can be used at react components

 ## Table of Contents